Yiewsley: Diversification of industry from the mid-1800s

-In the 1920s Trout road developed as a centre for companies involved in oils and chemical production.
-In 1921 K.B Mavlankar was producing Essential Oils at the British Aromatic Chemical Works on Trout Road.
+In the 1920s, Trout Road developed as a centre for companies involved in oils and chemical production.
+In 1921 K. B. Mavlankar was producing essential oils at the British Aromatic Chemical Works on Trout Road.
 From 1928 the Kenilworth Chemical Manufacturing Company and the English Metal Powder Company operated factories in Trout Road.
 Their factory was transferred after 1935 to the Middlesex Oil and Chemical Works Ltd, manufacturing oils, petroleum jellies, and resins.
 The Kenilworth Chemical and English Metal Powder companies then moved to an adjoining site in Trout Road.
-From the 1930s a number of smaller companies engaged in manufacturing chemicals, plastics, and engineering components were established on and around Trout Road, this would develop to being more than forty companies in the area.
+From the 1930s, several smaller companies manufacturing chemicals, plastics, and engineering components were established on and around Trout Road, increasing to more than 40 companies in the area.

 Two firms began production of motor vehicles in Yiewsley after the Second World War.
-Road Machines of Horton Parade employed 250 people manufacturing a range of contractors' plant including weight batching equipment, dumpers and Mono-Rail transporters.
-An adaption of their modular-track monorail system was used at Pinewood Studios in the 1967 James Bond film You Only Live Twice.
+Road Machines of Horton Parade employed 250 people manufacturing a range of contractors' plant including weight batching equipment, dumpers and monorail transporters.
+An adaptation of their modular-track monorail system was used at Pinewood Studios in the 1967 James Bond film You Only Live Twice.
 In 1952 James Whitson & Co. moved from Sipson and began manufacturing coaches and fire engines in Yiewsley High Street.
-At its peak the company employed 350 people.
+At its peak, the company employed 350 people.
 They would later manufacture glass-fibre components for commercial vehicles.

-It would seem to be a curiosity why most of the early companies in Yiewsley chose to have West Drayton as their business address, as they were neither in West Drayton nor in the Parish of West Drayton.
-West Drayton remained a largely rural village until into the 20th Century and then developed into a mostly residential area.
-A possible answer to this is that railway station had been called West Drayton station since its opening in 1838 and only changed to West Drayton and Yiewsley in 1895.
-With the Railways becoming the principal form of transportation in the latter half of the 19th century, it would appear businesses believed it was commercially advantageous to adopt West Drayton as their address.
+Most of Yiewsley's early companies chose West Drayton as their business address, although they were in neither West Drayton nor the Parish of West Drayton.
+Furthermore, West Drayton remained a largely rural village until the 20th century, and then became a mostly residential area.
+A possible reason is that the railway station had been called West Drayton since opening in 1838, changing to West Drayton and Yiewsley only in 1895.
+With the railways becoming the principal form of transport in the latter half of the 19th century, it seems businesses believed it was commercially advantageous to adopt West Drayton as their address.